-James Cham: Yeah. [...]
+James Cham: Yeah.
 Well, it’s a little bit worse than that.
-One, they’re not magic because there are a number of well-understood approaches that people have had for a number of years around how to try to build these models.
-But two, it feels like magic because we don’t understand it yet.
+1) They’re not magic because there are a number of well-understood approaches that people have had for a number of years around how to try to build these models.
+But 2) It feels like magic because we don’t understand it yet.
 It feels like magic because the theory has not caught up with the practice, right?
 If you are to look inside even academia for AI, there’s a huge disconnect between the people who are building new algorithms and new approaches, and with the guys who build the theory.
 And, the folks who build the theory still don’t really understand exactly what’s happening right now.

 Michael Krigsman: What are some of the use-cases that you see that are most interesting around all of this?

-James Cham: [...]
-So, I try very hard as an investor not to get either too visionary, or too optimistic about things, but I don’t know.
-It’s everything, right?
-It’s everything from things as mundane as slicing and commenting.
+James Cham: So, I try very hard as an investor not to get either too visionary, or too optimistic about things.
+But I don’t know.
+It hits everything, right?
+It hits everything from things as mundane as (I shouldn’t comment)...
 But, things as mundane as looking through people’s expenses in order to capture examples of lack of compliance.
 So, I’m an investor in this company called AppZen, which does this.
 And, on the one hand, you’d say, “Gosh, James!
 This is a really boring problem!
 Who really cares about this?”
 And then, I kind of said that to the founder first.
-But then, the moment they go through and do a little bit of analysis to look at how many cases of noncompliance you get; and when I say “noncompliance,” it’s either malicious or not, , right?
-You know, in an expense report.
-It’s tens of millions of dollars!
+But then, the moment they go through and do a little bit of analysis to look at how many cases of noncompliance you get ─ and when I say “noncompliance,” it’s either malicious or not.
+Right?
+You know, in an expense report, it’s tens of millions of dollars!
 And it’s one of those funny things where it’s just like this little problem sitting on the floor that was not practical to deal with before, just for organizational reasons, because you’d have to hire lots of people to deal with it, or you had to outsource it which would be complicated.
 But now, when you can figure out what are the things you care about, and then rely on AppZen to come up with the little bots to scrape through all the data, the cost of prediction goes down dramatically.
 Suddenly, this thing which was one of those nagging little things you were worried about in the back, now becomes something in the immediate present to solve.

 And then so it’s things like that.
-It is things like … There’s a company out there right now called Textio, that goes through and reads the resume, the job description that you write, and goes through and say, “You know what, statistically, when you write the job description this way, you’re less likely to get people to try to fill it out,” right?
-And, that’s the sort of long-term conscientiousness and memory, and remembering every job description you’ve written in the past; no-one’s able to do that, right?
-And os, by putting together the collective of everybody, it’s kind of amazing!
+It is things like … There’s a company out there right now called Textio, that goes through and reads the resume, the job description that you write.
+And goes through and say, “You know what?
+Statistically, when you write the job description this way, you’re less likely to get people to try to fill it out.”
+Right?
+And, that’s the sort of long-term conscientiousness and memory, and remembering every job description you’ve written in the past.
+No one [has] able to do that, right?
+And so, by putting together the collective of everybody, it’s kind of amazing!
 So, just to say, I think we’ll be surprised by how much the enterprise can change as you start to understand the potential around machine intelligence.
 So, it’s like all the big strategic things, and all these little parts of the company that fundamentally will change.

-The difficult part; so this is the caveat; the hard part is that we don't know, or we don't have good ways yet of predicting how much these models, or these bots, will help the organization.
-And we don't have good intuition around saying that, "If I go after this problem, maybe I'll save this much money."
-There's an MIT who I was talking to the other day, who's been doing this for the last twenty years, and in a different field.
-He said that the hard part for him; so in his case, he's compiling his line; and the hard part would be he'd apply machine learning to one specific problem, get almost no results.
-[As in], it would improve by five percent.
-I normally care.
-And, those would be all the problems that he thought he knew about, right?
-But the moment he started playing with it on the larger and larger scales, he'd be surprised to see that, "Oh!
-This problem, which I didn't think was a problem; I can now solve because it wasn't in my head.
+The difficult part ─ so, this is the caveat.
+The hard part is that we don't know, or we don't have good ways yet of predicting how much these models, or these bots, will help the organization.
+That we don't have good intuition around saying “That if I go after this problem, maybe I'll save this much money."
+There's an MIT professor who I was talking to the other day, who's been doing this for the last twenty years, and in a different field.
+He said that the hard part for him ─ so in his case, he's doing compiler design ─ and the hard part would be he'd apply machine learning to one specific problem, [and] get almost no results.
+You know, it would improve by five percent.
+I really don’t care.
+And, those would be all the problems that he thought he knew about.
+Right?
+But the moment he started playing with it on larger and larger scales, he'd be surprised to see that, "Oh!
+This problem, which I didn't think was a problem, I can now solve because it wasn't in my head.
 I didn't think about this thing as something that was even solvable."
 And so, that's the exciting part.

 Michael Krigsman: So we don’t yet have enough experience with the long-term implications of these technologies, algorithms, and models to know what is going to be really important and make significant changes.
 It’s still too early, essentially.